seelabs/scratch_docs/xls-xchainbridge.md

 ### 3.1.
 The Server Code

-The witness server code is available [here](https://github.com/seelabs/xbridge_witness).
+The witness server code is currently available [here](https://github.com/seelabs/xbridge_witness).
+However, the official repo will likely move if this proposal is accepted.

 ### 3.2.
 Witness Configuration